 Hart House class fees and scheduling for judo can be found by consulting the Registered Classes guide.
-We also usually have judo demonstrations at the beginning of the Fall and Winter terms, so follow the News page or our Facebook page for details.
+We also usually have judo demonstrations at the beginning of the Fall and Winter terms, so follow our Facebook page for details.
 If registering for classes represents a financial hurdle, please email judo at utoronto.ca.
 Top

 If you have previous experience in judo, you can join either the Beginner or Intermediate class (yellow belt and above), depending on your comfort level.
 Typically, one may have obtained low-level belt and taken an extended break from judo, or have practised youth judo, and may not be comfortable with immediate practice with a more advanced class.
 The Beginner class offers a quick recap of break falls and basic judo techniques.

 Conversely, if you have a high-level coloured belt or a black belt, you should join the Intermediate class; you might also consider the Advanced class as a supplementary training session and focused class.
 If you have previous experience in other grappling sports such as wrestling or Brazilian jiujitsu, you might be able to practise with the Intermediate class.
 However, the best course of action will always be to talk to an instructor in person to assess your experience.
 Top

 Judogi are not necessary for the first two weeks of the Beginners class, although they are obligatory afterwards.
-We currently sell single-weave uniforms at a subsidized price ($20), and double-weave uniforms at $60/70 (white/blue).
+We currently sell single-weave uniforms at a subsidized price, and double-weave uniforms.
 You are also welcome to bring your own judogi or buy it elsewhere (e.g. Toraki, Hatashita, Fushida, Jukado).
-Other martial arts uniforms may be acceptable, but tend to be much less durable unless made explicitly for the stresses of grappling.
 Please talk to our chief instructor Jorge Comrie about sizing and buying a judogi.
 Top